oscarpag08/Esp-32-Necronomicon/README.md

 # ESP-32 Necronomicon

-An ESP32 multitool to mess with people, inspired by Futaba Sakura’s Persona.
+An ESP32 multitool to do kool stuff, inspired by Futaba Sakura’s Persona.

 ---